Caitriona Ellis

 Key takeaways:

-- Why financial wellness is accessible from any current position.
+• Why financial wellness is reachable from any starting position.

-A personal-story keynote tracing a recovery from acute financial hardship to financial stability.
+A personal-story keynote tracing a recovery from acute financial hardship back to financial stability.

 Key takeaways: